 Sand Creek Massacre National Historic SiteIn Kiowa County, this commemorates the Sand Creek Massacre of 1864 when US militia attacked and destroyed a peaceful village of Cheyenne and Arapaho Indians tribes, killing around 200 people about two-thirds of whom were women and children.
 This park was only designated in 2007 and is still barely developed, very remote and still considered controversial and sensitive territory, more of a sacred place to come and contemplate Coloradoís complex history.

-More about Colorado
+More Colorado articles

 There are a few surprises with the Coloradan climate.
 First, there are three hundred days of sunshine, so even when itís snowing itís glowing.